bajracharya-kshitij/pandas/README.md

 It is later found that the table actually misses entries for persons F and G whose heights are 65 inch and 60 inch respectively and the weight for F is 121 lbs, but data for G's weight is missing.
 Also, values for all the heights is found to be 5 inch less than it should have been, whereas values for all the weights is found to be 5 lbs more than it should have been.
 Find the correct Body Mass Index (BMI) for each person, if possible.

-We will solve this problem using both Series and pandas.
+We will solve this problem using both Series and DataFrame.

 <h3>Problem 2</h3>